nicholaides/cecil/.yard/README.md

 ### Emit source code to other locations

-When generating source code, things like functions, parameters, classes, etc, often need to be declared, imported, or otherwise setup or before being used.
+When generating source code, things like functions, parameters, classes, etc, often need to be declared, imported, or otherwise setup before being used.

 `content_for` can be used to add content to a different location of your file.